vyfor/cordkt.nvim/README.md

   editor = {
-    image = nil,                                 -- Image ID or URL in case a custom client id is provided client = 'neovim',                           -- vim, neovim, lunarvim, nvchad or your application's client id description = 'The Superior Text Editor',    -- Text to display when hovering over the editor's image }, display = {
+    image = nil,                                 -- Image ID or URL in case a custom client id is provided client = 'neovim',                           -- vim, neovim, lunarvim, nvchad or your application's client id tooltip = 'The Superior Text Editor',        -- Text to display when hovering over the editor's image }, display = {
     show_time = true,                            -- Display start timestamp